deggis/ca-tharsis/README.md

 CA policy set is a list of if-then rules. ca-tharsis needs to massage the definitions a bit before we can express the conditions as `cpmpy` if-then rules (logical implications).

-## Step 1: Minimize the need for variables
+## Step 1: Gather referenced data for policies

 - Policies can include and exclude target users directly or using groups or roles.
 - We first evaluate all members of all referenced groups or roles